mr-sven/x3d-rfm-esp32/x3d-controller/Readme.md

 This topic requests the status of the current devices.

 * Topic: `/device/esp32/<device-id>/deviceStatus`
 * Payload: 4 or 5, the network number, everything else is ignored

 Response is published to the corresponding device status topics.

+### WRITE Device status short

+This topic requests the status of the current devices.
+Reads only minimal no. registers from device to reduce RF traffic.

+* Topic: `/device/esp32/<device-id>/deviceStatusShort`
+* Payload: 4 or 5, the network number, everything else is ignored

+Response is published to the corresponding device status topics.